-In this example, you can see that when you put an underscore it only presents 2 options.
+In this example, you can see that when you put an underscore it only presents two options.

 Another technique is to use the RETURN RESULT construct.
 This makes it easier to incrementally develop and debug your DAX code.

-Having similar column names in multiple tables happen frequently so you need to be specific with naming them.
+Having similar column names in multiple tables happens frequently so you need to be specific with naming them.

 Even if the columns contain the same data, you should always qualify column names to get your desired results.
 However, you can’t do this for measures because they can be moved from one table to another.
 Qualifying your measures will make your DAX fragile.